srikanthbaride/Reinforcement-Learning-Fundamentals-Code/ch4_dynamic_programming/README.md

-# Chapter 4 — Dynamic Programming (DP)
+﻿# Chapter 4 â€” Dynamic Programming (DP)

 This folder contains minimal, well-tested NumPy implementations of the core DP algorithms:
 - **Iterative Policy Evaluation**
 - **Policy Iteration** (Howard, 1960)
 - **Value Iteration** (Bellman optimality)

-**Environment:** a deterministic 4×4 GridWorld with an absorbing terminal goal at the top-right.
+**Environment:** a deterministic 4Ã—4 GridWorld with an absorbing terminal goal at the top-right.

 ## Run examples